Reopening Unemployment Claims

 Details Required To Claim UI Benefits Again

-You may need to submit all relevant details again irrespective of whether you are still in the same benefit year.
+You may need to submit all relevant details to refile for unemployment irrespective of whether you are still in the same benefit year.
 Before you start filing, it will be handy to keep the following information ready.

 - Personal identification number (PIN)

-- Motor vehicle card no. / driver’s licence
+- Motor vehicle card no. / driver’s license

 - Complete mailing address with zip code